The Paul Bourke Awards for Early Career Research

 Child-care as primary carer (includes periods of parental leave as well as part-time work while caring for one or more children) Up to two years per dependent child

-Other caring responsibilities (including care of a dependent child due to illness or disability) Time commensurate with the interruption.
+Other caring responsibilities (including leave and part-time employment for care of a dependent family member) Time commensurate with the interruption.

 Medical condition or disability Time commensurate with the interruption.